Danaalami-cloud/Astro-messages/README.md

 ## Description

-A simple Astrology app that provides you with valuable information that will help you in thhe future(a month more or less....)
+A simple Astrology app that provides you with valuable information that will help you in the future.

 ## Live Site
 https://danaalami-cloud.github.io/Astro-messages/